Cultivate your financial wellness with help from the RDC Student Connect Centre by subscribing to Financial Wellness News!

 Financial planning is an important component of student life.
 By planning how your money is to be spent, you can ensure you are prepared for the full year ahead.
 Without a plan, you might find yourself spending more than your college fund allows, falling behind on bill payments, and winding up in a very difficult situation.
 Let's be certain that won't happen!
 Plan ahead, stay on track, and finish happy!

-How do you plan on paying for your costs while in school?
-You might have help from relatives, maybe you won the lottery, or perhaps the cost is on you!
-You will need to determine the amount of money you will have available to you in order to know whether or not you have enough to make it through the school year.
-If you already know you do not have enough funds to pay for your costs while in school, there are various financial aid options available to you.
-Click here for more information on how to fund your college career.
+1. Consider your financial resources.
+How do you plan on paying for your expenses while in school?
+Whether your income will come from your family, government assistance, savings or employment, you will need to determine the amount of money you will have available to you in order to know whether or not you have enough to make it through the school year.

 There are many simple things you can do which will make a big impact on your budget.
 Budgeting isn't only about costs versus resources - it's about weighing the benefits of your financial obligations and deciding whether they are worth it.
 Living in your own rental may be an alluring idea, but is it worth thousands of dollars in debt?
 By making simple sacrifices you can save yourself from a heavy financial burden.

-Having a car is a luxury - not a necessity.
+Use alternate modes of transportation.
+Having a car is a luxury, not a necessity.
 If you are able to utilize an alternate mode of transportation, you can save big on transportation expenses.
 This sacrifice is not an all-or-nothing option - you can cut back in a number of ways:

 - Keep your car, but use a different mode of transportation to travel to and from school (walk, bike, longboard/skateboard, bus)